Some milestones to highlight:

 In agreement with the MEN, FEN develops three virtual training processes in strategies of the Escuela Nueva Activa (ENA) model, adapted to the context of work at home and/or in the classroom.
 The courses are carried out through Renueva and reach elementary school teachers from multigrade schools of targeted municipalities.
 The training processes cover 1,780 teachers (1,000 in 2020, and 780 in 2021) and include a second phase of strengthening and deepening in ENA, in which 420 teachers who obtain outstanding performance in the initial courses participate.

 Educar en Equidad is a socio-emotional education program aimed at girls and boys between the ages of 3 and 5, based on the global initiative of the English organization Think Equal.
 In 2021 FEN adapts and leads its implementation in 181 Community Homes in five departments of Colombia.
 In 2022, the program is recognized by the Colombian Institute of Family Welfare (ICBF) as one of the ten best pedagogical experiences that transform early childhood in the country.

 2021 – 2022

-The good results of the ENA Learning Circles (CAENA) program in six Colombian cities, motivated UNICEF Mexico to implement a similar pilot program in the states of Puebla, Ciudad Juarez, and Tijuana.
-That is how this first international experience of the CAENA program started in October 2021, serving nearly 90 children and adolescents from different countries (mainly from Central America and border regions of Mexico) to facilitate their transition and permanence in the Mexican formal educational system.
+The good results of the ENA Learning Circles (CAENA) program in six Colombian cities, motivated UNICEF Mexico to implement a similar pilot program in Puebla, Ciudad Juarez, and Tijuana.
+That is how this first international experience of the CAENA program started in October 2021, serving nearly 90 children from different countries (mainly from Central America and border regions of Mexico).